KEY TAKEAWAYS

 What is a stroke?

-There are three main types of stroke: ischemic stroke, hemorrhagic stroke, and transient ischemic attack (TIA).
+There are three main types of stroke:

-Does critical illness insurance cover stroke?
+Does Critical illness insurance cover stroke?

 How long do I have to wait to file a claim after having a stroke?